-The maximum value of each task will be 1000 points.
+The maximum score may be up to 1000 points per task.

 The results of the tasks will be standardized for the best performance according to the following formula:

 $$P = (Q / Q max) x 1000$$

 Where: Q = Pilot score, Qmax = Best score of the task, P = Final Score for the Pilot The Q and Q max scores are considered after the penalties applied.